Homecare

 • Patient’s preference & life style

 Arranging for Home Care can sometimes be a little complex and may require up to 3 days notice.
-Home Care (Community Care Access Centre = CCAC) services can be affected by your date of discharge (weekend, holiday, etc.) and area of residence so if your team has agreed to home IV treatment please allow for this set up time.
+Home Care (Home and Community Care Support Services – HCCSS) services can be affected by your date of discharge (weekend, holiday, etc.) and area of residence so if your team has agreed to home IV treatment please allow for this set up time.
 Ultimately, the decision for home treatment must be made by your team after talking with you.
 For more questions ask your CF team.

 A peripherally inserted central catheter, often called a “PICC” LINE, is a long, thin, flexible catheter that is inserted into one of the large veins in the arm above the elbow.
 This catheter is then threaded into a large vein above the right side of the heart.
 Because it is very flexible it can remain in place for several weeks to months as long as it is needed to provide treatment.